 ELSI Fellows

-As an ELSI T32 postdoctoral fellow, Dr. Gerido has continued her focus on racial health inequities in cancer genetics services, becoming engaged with two NIH-funded studies exploring genetic testing of hereditary cancers: the MiGHT project under the mentorship of faculty mentors Drs.
-Stoffel, Hawley, and Resnicow, and the Genetic Information & Family Testing (GIFT) project under Drs.
+In the ELSI T32 postdoctoral fellowship, Dr. Gerido continued her focus on racial health inequities in cancer genetics services, where she engaged in two NIH-funded studies exploring genetic testing of hereditary cancers: the MiGHT project, mentored by Drs.
+Stoffel, Hawley, and Resnicow, and the Genetic Information & Family Testing (GIFT) project, under Drs.
 An and Hawley.
-A newly funded project of hers, supported by the UM Rogel Cancer Center, will identify information technology approaches to create culturally appropriate systems to 1) educate patients about genetic testing, 2) efficiently collect family history, and 3) explore communication needs within families to manage genetic knowledge.

 Past Fellows